tflori/verja/README.md

 - `Boolean`: Value must be boolean
 - `Between`: Value must be between `$min` and `$max`
 - `Contains`: Value must contain `$subString`
+- `CreditCard`: Value must be a valid credit card number
 - `DateTime`: Value must be a valid date in `$format`
 - `EmailAddress`: Value must be a valid email address
 - `Equals`: Field must match field `$opposide`